The shamanic plant diet…in the words of Guaman Poma de Ayala

 What’s the main difference between the plant-teachers diet and a normal Ayahuasca retreat?

 The difference between the “plant diet” and the normal Ayahuasca retreat is the special settings and conditions where the first takes place, in the Amazon Rainforest, where the shamanic teachings are received under the guidance of the shaman, whilst observing special dietary restrictions.
 The main difference is in the intensity and the unicity of the experience, as in the plant diet and in the long shamanic apprenticeship one will be exposed to an incredible amount of rituals and ceremonies – with plant teachers like Ayahuasca, Camalonga, Brugmansia, Mapacho as well as ritually drinking a ultra concentrated tea prepared with twenty-eight different types of master trees (something that, to the best of our knowledge, only we seem to offer among all other centres around Iquitos, in the northern Peruvian Amazon, and possibly in the whole of Peru) – with a great potential for the transformation of one’s life.
-Guests enrolling for the shamanic apprenticeship should not interact with visitors and should not have physical contact with them (e.g. must avoid kisses, hand-shaking, hugs, etc.) to avoid unbalancing energies, and must also avoid direct exposure to the rain and to the sun.
+Those enrolling for the shamanic apprenticeship should not interact with visitors/other guests and should not have physical contact with them (e.g. must avoid kisses, hand-shaking, hugs, etc.) to avoid unbalancing energies, and must also avoid direct exposure to the rain and to the sun.
 Guests doing the plant diet may be required to smoke (although not necessarily to inhale) Mapacho – organic jungle tobacco – as part of their apprenticeship, and be ready to ritually drink in the course of one ceremony a very strong tobacco brew prepared by the shaman.